 Christmas is almost here!!!
 If you’re like my family, you’ve probably started baking some yummy treats for the holidays.
 You might have some tins of cookies sitting in your pantry or freezer ready for Christmas.
-However, when all those cookies, fudges, and candies are in your house, it’s really hard to avoid them!
+When all those cookies, fudges, and candies are in the house, it’s really hard to avoid them!
 Trust me, I know!
 By the time Christmas gets here, you might already have made a pretty good dent in them.
+Keep reading for some tips for healthy holidays that will help you NOT go crazy with the cookies!

-But what about all that hard work – excercising and doing your best to eat health – you did throughout the year?
+What about all that hard work you did throughout the year?
+All the exercising and healthy eating you did?
 Does that all just go out the window during the holidays?
-Or should we be very restrictive and say “no, thank you” to every sweet that comes our way?
+Or should we be very restrictive and say “No, thank you” to every sweet that comes our way?

-I believe that it’s important to go into the holiday season with a plan, a healthy mindset, and balance, so that we don’t feel guilty after it’s all done, ruin our progress we’ve made, or feel like we missed out.
+It’s important to go into the holiday season with a plan, a healthy mindset, and some balance.
+That way we won’t feel guilty after it’s all done, ruin our progress we’ve made, or feel like we missed out.
 So I have seven strategies you can use over the next few weeks so that you can feel great, instead of discouraged, come January.

 7 Strategies for Guilt-Free, Healthy Holidays